-DDTS ID Number Description CSCuk42484 wrong cause value when transfering to busy/unallocated number Symptoms: The wrong cause value is provided when transferring a call to an unallocated or busy destination.
+DDTS ID Number Description CSCeb01098 Release Source not being set by new Session app Symptoms: The Release Sources reported in the radius accounting record or the gateway's call history record for the incoming and outgoing legs don't match.
+This behavior does not affect the voice call.
+Conditions: This behavior may occur when the default voice application handles the incoming call.
+Workaround: Configure the application session.c.old command on the incoming dial-peer used for the call.
+CSCeb11681 3745 crashes on call transfer between PRI and BRI Symptoms: The gateway may reload when an IP phone transfers a call.
+This may happen when the transferred party is connected through ISDN PRI and the transfer target is connected through ISDN BRI.
+Workaround: There is no workaround.
+CSCuk41974 Ringback tone and fast busy tone not as per the cptone configured Symptoms: The ringback tone provided during alerting, and the fast busy tone provided at the end of the call is not as per the cptone configured on the gateway under the voice-port.
+Workaround: There is no workaround.
+CSCuk42484 wrong cause value when transferring to busy/unallocated number Symptoms: The wrong cause value is provided when transferring a call to an unallocated or busy destination.
 Conditions: This behavior can occur when an incoming call VoIP call is handled by the app-h450-transfer.2.0.0.3.tcl application.
-The gateway places an outbound VoIP call instead of disconnecting the incoming call with the appropriate cause code under the following two conditions: • If the transfer target is a telephony or ITS destination that is busy or unallocated, and • If there is a VoIP dial-peer that matches the transfer target phone number In this case, the final cause value returned to the incoming call depends on the outgoing call setup request.
+If the transfer target is telephony or ITS destination that is busy or unallocated, and if there is a VoIP dial-peer that matches the transfer target phone number, the gateway will place an outbound VoIP call instead of disconnecting the incoming call with the appropriate cause code.
+In this case, the final cause value returned to the incoming call will depend on the outgoing call setup request.
 Workaround: There is no workaround.
 CSCuk42727 E_DSM_DSP_PROTOCOL_ERROR during fax pass through call Symptoms: S:S_DSM_BRIDGED E:E_DSM_DSP_PROTOCOL_ERROR] when making a Fax pass through call.
 Workaround: There is no workaround.